-Weather can thus contribute to the culture of a particular society, framing and informing traditions, languages and “providing affordances for the human engagement of place and with place.”27 This has been illustrated recently by Toby Pillat who, drawing on Ingold’s concept of the “weather world,” argues that weather is integrated into people’s interpretation of place.
+Weather can thus contribute to the culture of a particular society, framing and informing traditions and languages, and “providing affordances for the human engagement of place and with place.”27 This has been illustrated recently by Toby Pillatt, who, drawing on Ingold’s concept of the “weather world,” argues that weather is integrated into people’s interpretation of place.
 Based on his examination of eighteenth-century diaries from Cumbria, he notes how “the weather in which one stands can be as much responsible for generating a sense and use of place as the ground on which one stands.”28 Moreover, the ephemerality and uncertainty of weather are “often celebrated aesthetic values because they remind us of the timeliness of nature and the human condition.”29 Weather is, as a result, well documented and recounted.
 Weather talk and weather writing are, in fact, ubiquitous, and there is a tremendous amount of information available for anyone interested in historical weather and accounts and stories of past weather events, composite stories of events that collectively build up a sense of place.
-The keeping of journals, letters, diaries and field notes, and especially with their subsequent rewriting and publication, “less tangible and more emotive or nostalgic tendencies amongst individuals in a community”30 all have the power to gain access to and take hold on public consciousness and achieve thereby a higher degree of stability and permanence.
-In the remainder of this paper, I wish to draw on examples of these materials to explore how weather helps make place.
+The keeping of journals, letters, diaries, and field notes, especially with their subsequent rewriting and publication, means that “less tangible and more emotive or nostalgic tendencies amongst individuals in a community” all have the power to gain access to and take hold on public consciousness and achieve thereby a higher degree of stability and permanence.30 In the remainder of this paper, I wish to draw on examples of these materials to explore how weather helps make place.
 I focus on a set of three themes: mundane and unusual weather and the creation of weather places; phenomenal and eventful weather places; and weather and the home place.
 I consider weather places at a range of scales of weather as a variety of forms of weather writing—local weather heritage—to explore these themes.

 Mundane and Unusual Weather Places

-Most of the ephemeral changes that weather and place undergo are anticipated and “enter the realm of familiarity in such depth that they become part of the place itself.”31 Weather in place is indeed often characterised by averages, seasonal or annual, whether this relates to rainfall, temperature, sunshine hours, snowfall and wind speed.
+As Vannini et al state, “most of the changes that weather and place undergo are anticipated” and “enter the realm of familiarity in such depth that they become part of the place itself.”31 Weather in place is indeed often characterized by averages, seasonal or annual, whether this relates to rainfall, temperature, sunshine hours, snowfall, or wind speed.
 Everyday weather, normal weather if you will, the weather we might expect and get used to, in itself creates the weather place.
-In fact, some places become known and knowable through association with particular types of ‘normal’ weather for those places.
-This also means that when weather is ‘out of the ordinary’, it can be a cause for concern.
-Capstick and Pidgeon focus on severely cold weather in the UK, for example, highlighting how experience of these events consolidates common conceptualisations of such events as unnatural, and therefore a function of the reality of climate change.32
+In fact, some places become known and knowable through association with particular types of “normal” weather for those places.
+This also means that when weather is “out of the ordinary,” it can be a cause for concern.
+Capstick and Pidgeon focus on severely cold weather in the UK, for example, highlighting how experience of these events consolidates common conceptualizations of such events as unnatural, and therefore a function of the reality of climate change.32